 Conclusion

-The wide availability of suppliers helps travel agents book travel packages, including transportation, accommodation, local transport, and tours.
+The wide availability of suppliers helps travel bookers book travel packages, including transportation, accommodation, local transport, and tours.
 They can create itineraries for travelers with ease using the GDS booking system.
-SaaS-based online travel management platforms like Paxes allow seamless access to the Global Distribution System for fast and efficient business travel booking.
+SaaS-based online travel management platforms like Paxes allow seamless integration of the Global Distribution System for fast and efficient business travel booking.

 Suggested Read: How Do Travel Management Apps Assist Corporates And Agencies